-(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' equity/(deficit) and total capitalization by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses and the application of the net proceeds from this offering as described under "Use of Proceeds."
-An increase (decrease) of 1,000,000 shares from the expected number of shares to be sold in this offering, assuming no change in the assumed initial public offering price per share, would increase (decrease) our net proceeds from this offering by \$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+(1) A \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' equity/(deficit) and total capitalization by \$5.6 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses and the application of the net proceeds from this offering as described under "Use of Proceeds."
+An increase (decrease) of 1,000,000 shares from the expected number of shares to be sold in this offering, assuming no change in the assumed initial public offering price per share, would increase (decrease) our net proceeds from this offering by \$13.0 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses.

-- (2) The number of shares of our common stock to be outstanding after this offering is based on the number of shares of our common stock outstanding as of March 29, 2015, and excludes: - shares of common stock issuable upon the exercise of the Restructuring Warrant; - shares of common stock issuable upon the exercise of stock options granted under the MCBC Holdings, Inc. 2010 Equity Incentive Plan at a weighted average exercise price of \$ per share; - shares of common stock issued or reserved for future issuance under the MCBC Holdings, Inc. 2015 Incentive Award Plan, including a total of options to be granted in connection with the consummation of this offering; and - the -for- stock split effective , 2015.
+- (2) The number of shares of our common stock to be outstanding after this offering is based on the number of shares of our common stock outstanding as of March 29, 2015, and excludes: - 1,113,890 shares of common stock issuable upon the exercise of the Restructuring Warrant; - 86,981 shares of common stock issuable upon the exercise of stock options granted under the MCBC Holdings, Inc. 2010 Equity Incentive Plan at a weighted average exercise price of \$4.03 per share; and - 2,458,633 shares of common stock issued or reserved (or to be reserved prior to this offering) for future issuance under the MCBC Holdings, Inc. 2015 Incentive Award Plan, including a total of 841,584 shares of restricted stock granted on May 29, 2015 and 195,189 shares of restricted and common stock issuable upon the exercise of stock options to be granted in connection with the consummation of this offering.